 Think resumes are only for job seekers?
 Think again.
-High school resumes give colleges a snapshot of your accomplishments, extracurriculars, hobbies, and work history.
+High school resume give colleges a snapshot of your accomplishments, extracurriculars, hobbies, and work history.
 They can also be a useful tool for prepping for a college interview or to give to the teachers who are writing your letters of recommendation.

 Not sure how to get started?
 Follow our tips for crafting a standout resume for college and scholarship applications.